 2. Under this scheme, employers are mandated to contribute 1.25% of their workers’ monthly salaries, including overtime pay to SOCSO.
 Workers are exempted from contributing, and payments can be made via SOCSO’s online Employer ASSIST Portal after registration.

-3. Employers of foreign domestic workers with existing private insurance coverage are exempted from contributions only up to 31 May 2022.
-This is in line with the government’s granting of a one-year cooling period since the new ruling came into effect on 1 June 2021 (Source: SOCSO).
-After 31 May 2022, all employers must register and contribute through SOCSO by 1 June 2022 even if their worker’s existing policy only expires after 31 May 2022.
+3. Employers of foreign domestic workers with existing private insurance coverage are not exempted from this ruling.
+Starting 31 May 2022, all employers must register and contribute through SOCSO by 1 June 2022 even if their worker’s existing policy only expires after 31 May 2022.

 Important Note for Malaysian Employers of Filipino Domestic Helpers:

-Starting January 2022, Malaysian employers of Filipino domestic helpers are required to register and contribute to SOCSO as the Philippine Overseas Labour Office (POLO) in Kuala Lumpur has released an advisory making it mandatory for all Malaysian employers to present SOCSO registration and contribution proof for any POEA contract verifications/ renewal transactions from 2 January 2022 onwards (Source: POLO).
+Starting January 2022, Malaysian employers of Filipino domestic helpers are required to register and contribute to SOCSO as the Philippine Migrant Worker Office in Kuala Lumpur (MWO-KL) has released an advisory making it mandatory for all Malaysian employers to present SOCSO registration and contribution proof for any POEA contract verifications/ renewal transactions from 2 January 2022 onwards (Source: MWO-KL formerly know as POLO).

 Here’s what you need to do: